austinhuang0131/joinmatrix/guide.md

 ## Get Started

 Ready to try Matrix?
 Here we go:

+### Is it Matrix or Element?

+* Matrix is the protocol, developed by the UK-registered non-profit [The Matrix.org Foundation C.I.C.](https://matrix.org/foundation/).
+It can also refer to the entire Matrix federation that contains all the users and rooms.
+* Element (previously known as Riot.im) is the flagship app of Matrix, developed by the UK-registered for-profit [New Vector Ltd](https://element.io/about).
+It can also refer to commercial services that the company offers, such as [Element Matrix Services](https://element.io/matrix-services).

+[As touched upon later](#what-app-should-i-use), Element is just one of the apps that accesses Matrix.
+It is therefore correct to refer to the platform as just "Matrix."

 ### Set up own homeserver, or join an existing homeserver?